 On 13 December 2012, Moorebank Intermodal Company Limited (MIC) was established to facilitate the development of an intermodal terminal at Moorebank in Sydney's south-west.

 MIC is a Government Business Enterprise, incorporated under the Commonwealth Corporations Act 2001 (Cth), and operates under the Public Governance, Performance and Accountability Act 2013 (Cth).
-The organisation is a wholly owned Australian Government company represented by two shareholder ministers: the Minister for Infrastructure and Transport (being the Responsible Minister) , the Hon.
-Darren Chester MP, and the Minister for Finance, Senator the Hon.
+The organisation is a wholly owned Australian Government company represented by two shareholder ministers: the Department of Infrastructure, Transport, Cities and Regional Development (being the Responsible Minister) , the Hon.
+Alan Tudge MP, and the Minister for Finance, Senator the Hon.
 Mathias Corman.
 MIC operates at arm's-length from Government and with a commercial focus.
 This has given MIC the flexibility to work with the operators and other partners, particularly during procurement of the terminal, to maximise the opportunities for private sector involvement and innovation at the terminal.

 MIC's objectives for the Moorebank intermodal freight precinct are to: